locnnil/workshop/docs/explanation/interfaces/ssh-interface.rst

-Establishing a connection means a proxy Unix domain socket has been created and a corresponding :envvar:`SSH_AUTH_SOCK` value has been set for the workshop, so the host's SSH identities and configuration are available inside the workshop.
+Establishing a connection means a proxy Unix domain socket has been created and a corresponding :envvar:`SSH_AUTH_SOCK` value has been set for the :samp:`workshop` user, so the host's SSH identities and configuration are available inside the workshop.